lindseymraz/BOINC4Science/BOINC Projects.md

 ❤️ - Support AMD GPU (all projects should be assumed to support CPU unless otherwise stated)

-✒️ - Cites BOINC in their scientific papers or other publications (such as a database of astronomical objects citing the BOINC user who found it)
+✒️ - Credits BOINC in their scientific papers or other publications

 🏆 - Credits individual crunchers for discoveries, such as finding a new black hole or prime number